necsi/source-translation-text/0_english_source/guidelines.md

 Employee safety and screening: questions for employers

 - Guidelines for employers to safeguard workplaces and employees

+Coronavirus Guidelines for Cleaning and Disinfecting to Prevent COVID-19 Transmission

+- How to effectively clean and disinfect a variety of surfaces

 ## Other Useful Guidelines
 Handbook of COVID-19 Prevention and Treatment